-To remove members, we simply call an API method that bans a user from your channel/group.
+To remove members, we simply call an API method that bans the user from your channel/group.

-If you'll decide to grant access to a banned user manually — you have two options:
+If you'll decide to grant access to someone for free — you have three options:

 - issue an access code and let him join through your membership bot;

-- manually unban him first and then send him an invite link.
+- whitelist him and then send him an invite link manually;